 Since our live episode recordings are on hold, we’ve been re-purposing our episodes for the digital space by doing weekly live radio play broadcasts on Facebook.
 These are a modern take on the radio-play concept of folx listening to a piece together but separate.
 And with Facebook’s chat function, folx are able to react and connect with other folx tuning in.

+Theatres are shut for the foreseeable future.
+Have you found there to be increased interest in the podcast play format, and by that same token, in The Parsnip Ship?
 Certainly!
 We’re seeing an influx of audio theatre and institutions buying into the idea as a way to give artists work and sustain audience engagement.
 For Parsnip specifically, we’ve seen a jump in our social media followers, engagement and folx emailing to inquire about how to get involved with us.
 I think what excites folx specifically is that we aren’t interested in maintaining the status quo or creating a special club of playwrights to produce.
 We’re really invested in the idea that this format should be, and can be, accessible,as much as it is intersectional in its artistic collaborators.

+The Parsnip Ship isn’t the only thing you’ve got going on.
+Tell me how do you balance running the podcast with all of your other projects and roles?
 I have been fortunate over the last year to be able to work with and for organizations who understand that Parsnip is incredibly important to me.
 It’s been nice being able to work around the needs of Parsnip, while still being able to have income coming in.
 Before COVID-19, a lot of my time was focused on producing and company management, but now there are no companies to manage, sadly.
 But fortunately, I’ve been able to lean into my skills as a dramaturg during this time and that’s been really rewarding and nice to shift my focus to supporting playwrights in a more focused and text-based way.

+What is something that drives you to continue making theatre in this world?
 I can’t go one day without hearing, reading, feeling, or experiencing a story, so what better way to spend my days than supporting storytellers?

 The Parsnip Ship’s company’s team also includes Katy Donnelly, managing director, Todd Kirkland, digital operations director, Al Parker, artistic associate, Charlie Madison, development director, and Jesse Manning, consulting producer.
-The podcast is now available on iTunes, Spotify, and other podcast platforms, alongside all previous seasons.
+The podcastis now available on iTunes, Spotify, and other podcast platforms, alongside all previous seasons.

 Due to the ongoing pandemic, Broadway Cares/Equity Fights AIDS takes its annual striptease fundraiser online: Broadway Bares: Zoom In streams August 1.
 Produced by and benefiting Broadway Cares, the event will be available beginning at 9:30 PM ET in the video above.